Undergraduate TAS-DEC-DIP-2023

 - Describe structure, function and dysfunction of the nervous system in the major diseases causing dementias

-- Describe the evidence for preventative and therapeutic approaches to optimise the health and social care of people living with dementia
+- Discuss the multidisciplinary evidence for approaches to optimise the health and social care of older people including those living with dementia

 Over 400,000 Australians are currently living with dementia; this number increases every year.
 The impact on communities, families, governments and health professionals will be significant as these numbers increase.
 Our workforce is currently ill equipped to help care for such large numbers of people living with dementia – by 2050, it is estimated that there will be over 900,000 people in Australia living with dementia.